 The peaceful co-existence of humans and wildlife is an essential goal of The Wildlife Center of Texas.
 Humans are only one part of the planet.
 Humans must learn to work with Mother Nature and not against her.
 Interrupting the natural system causes more harm than good.
 When wildlife is removed from the environment it causes an unnatural result and often causes additional problems for a homeowner such as an overabundance of snakes, mice, rats and cockroaches.

 Environmental education and assistance is available by trained individuals for phone inquiries on a variety of questions relating to injured or orphan birds and mammals.
-It is not uncommon for Wildlife Center of Texas professionals to spend a great deal of time coaching an individual on capturing and safely transporting a wounded animal to our Center.
+It is not uncommon for The Wildlife Center of Texas staff to spend a great deal of time coaching an individual on capturing and safely transporting a wounded animal to our center.
 Time is also spent educating individuals on how to peacefully coexist with our native wildlife.

-If your question can’t be answered by the information under the “Need Help?” tab, please consult with a trained Wildlife Center of Texas volunteer before intervention.
-The Wildlife Center can be reached by phone at 713-861-WILD (9453), 7 days a week during operating hours.
+If your question cannot be answered by the information under the “Need Help?” tab, please consult with a trained Wildlife Center of Texas staff member before intervention.
+The Wildlife Center of Texas can be reached by phone at 713-861-WILD (9453), 7 days a week during operating hours.